Lighthouses of Northern Iran

 light lists, not much is known about them.
 Given this lack

 of information and photos, contributions from travelers to the area would

 Navigational aids in Iran are maintained by the Ports

 - Date unknown.
-Active; focal plane about 50 m (164 ft); light characteristic unknown.
+Active; focal plane about 50 m (164 ft); continuous (?) white light.
 Approx. 50 m (164 ft) harbor control tower with a 16-sided control and observation room and a radar antenna.
 The light is mounted on the gallery at the top of the building.
 The tower is gray concrete with dark red bands around the top and bottom of the control building.
-David Khani's photo is at right, Vahid Benyaghoub has another photo, the light is seen in action in F. Alizadeh's photo, and Google has a satellite view.
-The only port of Gilan Province, Bandar-e Anzalī (known as Bandar-e Pahlavi before the Iranian revolution of 1979) is at mouth of the Sefid River and the southwestern corner of the Caspian Sea, about 30 km (20 mi) northwest of the provincial capital of Rasht.
+David Khani's photo is at right, Vahid Benyaghoub has another photo, Daryoosh Shabani has a 2010 photo, the light is seen in action in F. Alizadeh's photo, and Google has a satellite view.
+The only port of Gilan Province, Bandar-e Anzali (known as Bandar-e Pahlavi before the Iranian revolution of 1979) is at the mouth of the Sefid River and the southwestern corner of the Caspian Sea, about 30 km (20 mi) northwest of the provincial capital of Rasht.
 Located on the west side of the harbor entrance near the base of the west breakwater.
 Site status unknown, but the tower is easily seen from nearby.
+Operator: Anzali Port.